apache/jena-site/source/documentation/io/rdf-output.md

 ### Streamed Block Formats

-Fully pretty printed formats can't not be streamed.
+Fully pretty printed formats can not be streamed.
 They require analysis of all of the data to be written in order to choose the short forms.
 This limits their use in fully scalable applications.